AltspaceVR/AltspaceSDK/README.md

 * Limit the number of objects per scene and polygons per object.
 * Bake ambient occlusion and other lighting into your models.
 All models currently render as unlit.

-## Learning More

-More documentation is available in the [Wiki] and project ideas, resources, showcase submission, and more can be found at our [Developer Portal]

 [three.js]: http://threejs.org/

 [Wiki]: https://github.com/AltspaceVR/AltspaceSDK/wiki